 Senior Buddy Readers

-...do you enjoy children? ......can you volunteer one hour per week?
+...do you enjoy children? ......can you volunteer one or two hours per week?
 If your answer is YES, you’re needed as a Senior Buddy Reader.

 Current Opportunities